SBEVSL/sbevsl_migrated/readme.txt

 README
-ProMOL
-assist in visualization and identification of small catalytic sites.
-ProMOL (C) Copyright 2004-2010
+ProMOL (C) Copyright 2004-2011
 Charlie Westin, Brett Hanson & Paul Craig
 GPL, No Warranty

-4.1 Release Candidate 2 by
-Mario Rosa
-7 December 2010
+4.2 by Cyprian Corwin and Greg Dodge
+Monday, July 25, 2011

+Based on Maddy's and Mario Rosa's versions

 Special Thanks to the following for their contributions to ProMOL:
 Laura Grell, Chris Parkin, T.J.
 Esposito, C. Wischmeyer